 Nate: he can find alcohol literally anywhere.
 Alan: Can recreate the Coors banquet beer voice absolutely spot on.
 Chris: Professional RC racer.
 Stan: Probably has worked more jobs in more career fields than anyone you know

 - You’re a new addition to the crayon box.
 What color would you be and why?

-- What’s an average day like one tour? and what about these days?
+- What’s an average day like for you?

 - Please discuss how you interact with and respond to fans?

-Have you ever dealt with performance anxiety before, during or after a show?
+- Have you ever dealt with performance anxiety?

 We all deal with this every show but without the risk there is no reward.
 We risk it for the biscuit!

 - Tell me about your favorite performance venues?